Best US Dollar Account UK

 Opening a US dollar (USD) account can have significant advantages, including letting you receive, hold, and spend dollars, and giving you the option of converting them to other currencies.
 Both individuals and businesses can benefit from a USD account when dealing with dollars regularly.

-However, opening a US dollar account in the UK can be cumbersome, slow, and, most of all, expensive.
+However, opening a US dollar account with a bank in the UK can be cumbersome, slow, and, most of all, expensive.
 Specialist providers like Wise and Revolut can be good alternatives.

 Go to WiseGo to Revolut